Skip to main content

 }

-Need support for additional networks like Polygon or Avalanche?
+Need support for additional networks like Avalanche?
 You can run your own facilitator or contact CDP support to request new network additions.

 Network Identifiers (CAIP-2)